 Because they’re two completely different brands that sell a product at completely different ends of the scale.

 88% of buyers now research products online before buying.

-YouTube, Amazon reviews and other comparison websites have made it really easy for people to get to know all about you before they commit to you.
+YouTube, Amazon and other websites have made it really easy for people to get to know all about a particular business before they commit to it.

-But nothing will degrade your perceived value more than putting yourself directly next to a competitor.
+But nothing will degrade your shop's perceived value more than putting it directly next to a competitor.

 You don’t need to bring attention to your competitors, as people who are interested in your brand but are tempted by another, will do all the comparing they have to.

 Keep your marketing efforts focussed on you, not your competitors.

 Inside your branding assets or design catalogue should be a clear and concise definition of your brand’s tone of voice.